singhpranv/classPolynomial/README.md

                #include"classPolynomial.cpp"

-after saving the file in the sirectory of your program.
+after saving the file in the directory of your program.

 to create a object pass it's degree as a parameter for example :